Privacy statement

 If the processing of personal data is based on the data subject’s consent or a contractual relationship, the data subject has the right to receive the personal data concerning them in a structured, commonly used, machine-readable and interoperable format, and to transmit it to another controller.
 This right only applies to personal data that the data subject has provided to the data controller and that is processed automatically.

 In certain circumstances, the data subject has the right to restrict the processing of their personal data.
-This is the case when, for example, the accuracy of the personal data is contested by the data subject.
+This is the case when, for example, the accuracy of personal data is contested by the data subject.
 In such cases, processing will be restricted until it has been confirmed that the data is accurate and its processing is lawful.

 The data subject has the right to request that the personal data concerning them be erased.
 This right is only applicable when the personal data is no longer needed for the purposes for which it was collected, there are no other legal grounds for its processing and it does not need to be stored to meet the requirements of the law.
 In other words, data cannot be erased while there is a valid legal basis for its storage.

-If the processing of personal data is only based on the data subject’s consent, they have the right to withdraw their consent at any time.
+If the processing of personal data is based on the data subject’s consent, they have the right to withdraw their consent at any time.
 In addition, the data subject has the right to object to the processing of their personal data if its processing is based on the data controller’s legitimate interest.